-The premise that rates are unconstitutional because local government is not recognised in the federal constitution is a false one, and many have lost their homes attempting this.
+The premise that rates are unconstitutional because local government is not recognised in the Commonwealth Constitution is a false one, and many have lost their homes attempting this.
 The main problem with this argument is the fact that we are a Federation, and that legislative powers are divided between the Commonwealth and the States, as explained in the chapter on state legislative powers.

 There are EXCLUSIVE powers, CONCURRENT powers, and RESIDUAL powers, and Local Government is a State matter which falls under the latter.
 The attempts by the Commonwealth to include Local Government within the scope of the CONCURRENT powers, and thereby increase their legislative ability, was rejected by referendum several times, so it remains within the state RESIDUAL powers.

 “Ground 6 is a complaint that there is no constitutional recognition of local government.
 This has been tried by others before.
 (See Glew v Shire of Greenough WASCA 260, - (Wheeler JA); Glew v Shire of Greenough HCATrans 520, “entirely lacking in legal merit” (Gummow J); McDougall v City of Playford SASC 169, - (Nicholson J).
 It is without merit.
 Because the 1988 constitutional referendum failed, local government remains a matter within the residual power of the States.
 The failure of the constitutional amendment says nothing about the legal existence and validity of local government entities such as the Adelaide City Council, and their capacity to regulate parking and prosecute parking offences.
 (See, for example, Local Government Act 1999 (SA), s 6.)”

 Nibbs v Devonport City Council TASSC 34 (at 10, 15-16):